Call for Abstract

 - Track 2-7X ray

-Imaging Test is just a way to check what is going inside body.
-Imaging test is done for early detection of cancer .This may be called Cancer Screening Test.
+An imaging test is just a way to check what is going inside the body.
+Imaging test is done for early detection of cancer.This may be called Cancer Screening Test.
 Imaging is done to check whether tumor (rapid growth of abnormal tissues) is happened due to cancer or other diseases.
 Few Imaging Tests are given

-Computed tomography (CT) scan : It is a diagnostic imaging test used to create detailed images of internal bones, soft tissues, blood vessels, organs.
-CT Scan is often best method for detecting many different types of cancers and confirm its presence of a tumor & determine its size & location.
+Computed tomography (CT) scan: It is a diagnostic imaging test used to create detailed images of internal bones, soft tissues, blood vessels, organs.
+CT Scan is often the best method for detecting many different types of cancers and confirm its presence of a tumor & determine its size & location.

 Magnetic resonance imaging (MRI) scan: MRI is a type of Scanning technique where strong magnetic fields and radio waves are used to produce detailed images of the inside of the body.
 It can be used to examine almost any part of the body.